OpenCyphal/pycyphal/docs/pages/architecture.rst

 The reader should be familiar with the `UAVCAN specification <https://uavcan.org/specification>`_ and `asynchronous programming in Python <https://docs.python.org/3/library/asyncio-task.html>`_ to understand this documentation.
+The latter is quite important because **PyUAVCAN provides a coroutine-based async API**.

 The library consists of several loosely coupled submodules, each implementing a well-segregated part of the protocol.